klaasnienhuis/devfab/docs/guide/objects/object-visibility.md

 };
 ```

+### What is the name?

+Working with objects like this, requires you to know the names of your objects.
+If you don't know the names, you can find out by using the [nodemap](./nodemap) or the [scenegraph](./scenegraph).

 ## Hierarchy

 When showing or hiding an object, all child objects will be shown or hidden as well.
 If you'd hide one of the two root nodes, with the `instanceID` 0 or 2, all other objects would be hidden too.